regmicmahesh/pulumi-starter-training/README.md

 # Pulumi Starter Code

-This repository contains a mock api that we may use to experiment.
+This repository contains a pulumi codebase that we may use to experiment.

 ## Prerequisites